juancivardi/lawyer-web/README.md

 # lawyer-web
-A web page doit in the winter
+A web page that i make to practice basic html, css and javascript